Skip to content

 • MCMC Sampling does not always converge.

 I believe bayesian models can really help for certain types of problems, especially because it offers you a way to encode your domain knowledge.
-In the end we still don't know for sure exactly how our features influence the milage in cars, but we've learned techniques to communicate and visualize our estimates and their uncertainty.
+In the end we still don't know for sure exactly how our features influence the mileage in cars, but we've learned techniques to communicate and visualize our estimates and their uncertainty.

 Hope you've learned something new.
 Let me know if you have any feedback!